Professional License and DUI in Los Angeles

 In his disciplinary and court case he faced the following:

 The Office of the Chief Trial Counsel of the State Bar asked the court to suspend Mr. Dongell’s bar license because of the moral turpitude offenses involved in this case.
-Child endangerment considered to be a crime of moral turpitude.
+Child endangerment is considered to be a crime of moral turpitude.
 An actual suspension of his law license would mean disqualification from the practice of law.
-But the judge didn’t follow the State Bar prosecutor’s recommendation and did not suspend Mr. Dongell’s license.
+However, the judge didn’t follow the State Bar prosecutor’s recommendation and did not suspend Mr. Dongell’s license.

 As another factor in mitigation, it should be noted that Attorney Dongell voluntarily completed a rehabilitation treatment program and agreed to be monitored for substance abuse.

-If you’re looking for help with a DUI case and need a top-notch attorney in Los Angeles, Orange County, Ventura, Riverside, or San Bernardino county, call to make an appointment with the DUI Law offices of Alex Andryuschenko at (818) 921 7744.
+If you’re looking for help with a DUI case and need a top-notch attorney in Los Angeles, Orange County, Ventura, Riverside, or San Bernardino County, call to make an appointment with the DUI Law offices of Alex Andryuschenko at (818) 921 7744.
 We provide a free DUI case review to discuss your options.

 YOU ALSO MAY BE INTERESTED: